glouppe/info8002-large-scale-data-systems/lecture3.md

 Therefore the probability of having received of one or more gossip messages up to time $t$, that is to have PB-delivered, is
 $$p(\text{delivery}) = 1 - (1 - \frac{k}{N})^{\sum_{t_i=0}^t I(t_i)}$$

-.exercice[What if nodes fail? if packets are loss?]
+.exercise[What if nodes fail? if packets are loss?]

 ???